Stars use 4-goal 2nd to beat Avs, take 2-0 lead in series - WHIZ News

 MacKinnon scored a power play goal in the first period and Rantanen added another power-play goal in the second.
 MacKinnon has seven goals and 11 assists to lead the NHL playoffs in points.

-Following the series opener, Avalanche coach Jared Bednar called out the forwards not on the top line — MacKinnon, Rantanen and captain Gabriel Landeskog — for their intensity level.
+Following the series opener, Bednar called out the forwards not on the top line — MacKinnon, Rantanen and Landeskog — for their intensity level.
 He wanted more or promised changes.

 Colorado will be without Grubauer indefinitely after he was hurt three minutes into the second period of Game 1 and needed assistance to get off the ice.
 Johnson later left following a collision with Dallas forward Blake Comeau.